mcfletch/pycraft/docs/source/chatserver.rst

     * - :py:func:`pycraft.acommands.findall`
       - ``findall(fragment:str)``
       - Searches for entities whose Individual Name contains fragment
-    * - :py:func:`pycraft.acommands.users`
-      - ``users()``
-      - Retrieves :py:class:`pycraft.server.final.Player` references
-        for all players in the world of the player making the call.
-    * - :py:func:`pycraft.acommands.find_player`
-      - ``find_player(fragment:str)``
-      - Returns the first online :py:class:`pycraft.server.final.Player` whose name contains the given fragment.
-The player does not need to be in the same world as the caller.
     * - :py:func:`pycraft.acommands.this_guy`
       - ``this_guy() => right-click-on-entity``
-      - Returns a reference to the next entity that the user `interacts` with; normally by right-clicking on e.g. a Villager.
+      - Returns a reference to the next Entity that the user `interacts` with; normally by right-clicking on e.g. a Villager.

 Shelter and Gear